Otherworld Isekai Service

 Diesel couldn't argue with that.
 At least, he could move on his own, unlike a vending machine.

 "Then, change me back!
 I don't wanna be stuck like this!"

 Once again, Kami-sama shook his head.
 "No can do.
 There are limits to my power.
-I can't just fix a reincarnation once it's been done.
+I can't just fix a reincarnation once the karma for it has been spent.
 For you to change back, you'll have to accumulate karma through your current life.
-Once enough has been collected, then I can strike you down with some lightning and reincarnate you into something else."
+Once enough has been collected, then I can strike you down with some lightning and revive you into something else."

-Diesel's metaphorical heart sank.
-He would have to stay like this for a while?
+I have to stay like this for a while?
 How long?
-How long would he have to suffer like this?
+How long would I have to suffer like this?
 He turned towards Kami-sama to beg him for some help, but he was already on top of it.

 "Hold your horses.
-I'm already here cause I planned to help you with this mistake.
-I can't change you back yet, but I can give you something to do that will boost your karma quickly."
+I'm already here because I planned to help you with this mistake.
+I can't change you back yet, but I can give you some method that will boost your karma quickly."

 "What is it?
 I'll do it!
 Whatever!
 Just lay it on me!"
 The desperation could be felt even when the words came from an expressionless vehicle.

 Kami-sama coughed to clear his throat.
 "Alright then.
 You'll be put in charge of sending people to alternate worlds.
 I believe that you would refer to it as isekai-ing."